electron/electron/docs/tutorial/application-distribution.md

 from the official version.
-As maintainers of Electron, we very much would like to make your scenario work, so please try as hard as you can to get your changes into the official version of Electron, it will be much much easier on you, and we want to help you out!
+As maintainers of Electron, we very much would like to make your scenario work, so please try as hard as you can to get your changes into the official version of Electron, it will be much much easier on you, and we appreciate your help.

 #### Creating a Full Custom Electron Release with surf-build

 1. Install [Surf](https://github.com/surf-build/surf), via npm:
   `npm install -g surf-build@latest`

-1. Create a new S3 bucket and create the following empty directory structure:
+2. Create a new S3 bucket and create the following empty directory structure:

 ```
 - atom-shell